Skip to main content

 1. What is the duration of support in your state?
 Include the age of majority when the support obligation ends in the absence of other factors.
 Include your state's statutory citation(s).

 If the order does not specify otherwise the order duration is 18.
 It can be extended to age 19 or the date of graduation, whichever comes first, if unmarried and pursuing a high school diploma or equivalent level of technical or vocational training & residing with custodial parent, guardian or designee of the parent or guardian.
 The order will require modification to add Post Majority support language if not already in the order.
-AS 25.20.010,AS 25.24.140(a)(3), 25.24.170(a)
+AS 25.20.010,AS 25.24.140(a)(3)

 For Additional Information - exit disclaimer